hpcaitech/Open-Sora/README.md

 | 480p | 2s, 24G | 29s, 31G | 55s, 30G  | 108s, 32G | 219s, 36G |
 | 720p | 6s, 27G | 68s, 41G | 130s, 39G | 260s, 45G | 547s, 67G |

-Note that besides text to video, you can also use image to video generation.
+Note that besides text to video, you can also use **image to video generation**.
 You can upload an image and then click the "**Generate video**" button to generate a video with the image as the first frame.
 Or you can fill in the text prompt and click the "**Generate image**" button to generate an image with the text prompt, and then click the "**Generate video**" button to generate a video with the image generated with the same model.

 ![Gradio Demo](assets/readme/gradio_option.png)